hieuvp/learning-python/advanced-tutorials/closures/README.md

 (e.g. When there are few methods in a class, use closures instead).

 Also, [Decorators](../decorators/README.md) in Python make extensive use of closures.

-A free variable is a variable that is not bound in the local scope.
-In order for closures to work with immutable variables such as numbers and strings, we have to use the nonlocal keyword.

-Python closures help avoiding the usage of global values and provide some form of data hiding.
-They are used in Python decorators.

 ## Exercise